abhinpai/pai-portfolio/docs/javascript/modules/m2_object.md

 ### 3. `new` binding / Constructor function

-If we create an object for a constructor function using `new` keyword this will refer to the construction function instead of global/window object.
+If we create an object for a constructor function using a `new` keyword this will refer to the construction function instead of the global/window object.

-This is because when we use `new` key word it will create an object `{}` and bind the function property that we defined
+This is because when we use the `new` keyword it will create an object `{}` and bind the function property that we defined

 ```js
 function SpaceOrganization(organization) {